We are accepting new cases

 If you suspect you or someone else has overdosed on Ozempic or any other semaglutide, stay calm but seek immediate medical attention.
 Like all prescription drugs, taking more than is prescribed is considered an overdose.
 You do not need to experience symptoms to seek help.

-Patients should dial 911 if the situation is potentially-life threatening.
-Other options include calling a Poison Control Center (1-800-222-1222) or contacting a doctor.
-Tell them details like the drug name, dosage, when it was taken and any other relevant information.
+Patients should dial 911 if the situation is potentially life-threatening.
+Other options include calling a poison control center (1-800-222-1222) or contacting a doctor.
+Tell them the drug name, dosage, when it was taken and any other relevant information.
 Avoid treating yourself and follow the medical advice you’re given.

 Can I sue for an Ozempic overdose?